Russell Aubrey Blackburne

 - Died February 28, 1968 in Riverside, NJ USA

-Blackburne was back with the Maple Leafs in 1920, and replaced Larry Doyle as the club's skipper in 1921.
-After several more years in the minors as a player and as manager of the 1925 Little Rock Travelers, he returned to the majors as a coach for the White Sox in 1927.
+Blackburne was back with the Maple Leafs in 1920 and replaced Larry Doyle as the club's skipper in 1921.
+After several more years in the minors as a player and manager of the 1925 Little Rock Travelers, he returned to the majors as a coach for the White Sox in 1927.
 He replaced Ray Schalk as the team's manager in July 1928 and held the job for a season and a half.
+He appeared in one game for the White Sox in 1929, inserting himself as a pitcher for a third of an inning on June 5th in what was both the only pitching appearance and final game of his major league playing career.
 He was a St. Louis Browns coach in 1930 and was once again skipper of the Maple Leafs in 1932, when they were affiliated with the Detroit Tigers.
-He joined Connie Mack's Philadelphia Athletics coaching staff in 1933 and remained with the team until 1938 and again in 1940, 1942 and 1943.
+He joined Connie Mack's A's coaching staff in 1933 and remained with the team until 1938 and again in 1940, 1942 and 1943.
 He returned to the minors as a manager of the A's farm team, the Lancaster Red Roses, in 1944 and 1945 and then coached for the parent team again in 1947 and 1948.
 He later scouted for the Philadelphia/Kansas City Athletics from 1948 to 1955, briefly serving as interim manager of the Red Roses again in 1954.